Simpson Reef - Cape Arago

 Northern Elephant Seals

-Northern Elephant SealsNorthern Elephant Seals (lack visible ear flap) are the deepest diving and the largest sea mammals.
+Northern Elephant SealsNorthern Elephant Seals (which lack a visible ear flap) are the deepest-diving and largest sea mammals.
 Males can weigh over 5,000 pounds (over 2,200 kilograms) and are up to 13 feet (4 meters) in length.
 Females weigh less than 1,000 pounds.
 They are gray or tan without any spots.

 Harbor Seals